inclusive-design/baby-bliss-bot/docs/ConvertBMWToJSON.md

 tracked in the file [data/intermediate_BMW_conversion_data/special_handling.txt](../data/intermediate_BMW_conversion_data/special_handling.txt).
 3. Convert BMW encoding in text files into one single JSON file
-4. Modify the JSON file to revert changes tracked in [data/intermediate_BMW_conversion_data/special_handling.txt](../data/intermediate_BMW_conversion_data/special_handling.txt).
+4. Mannually modify the JSON file to revert changes tracked in [data/intermediate_BMW_conversion_data/special_handling.txt](../data/intermediate_BMW_conversion_data/special_handling.txt).
+5. Run a script to loop through the JSON file, find messages with null BCI-AV-IDs, parse and transform every message to conceptual Bliss, then compose BCI-AV-ID based on the transformed message.
+6. Manually fill in the rest messages that have null BCI-AV-IDs.

 ## Steps